AviBanerjee13/Git-CheatSheet/Git_Cheat_Sheet.md

 | git init --seperate-git-dir=\<git dir> | Creates a git repo when the dot files are located in specified directory |

 ### *Notes*
-* If you've already run git init on a project directory and it contains a .git subdirectory, you can safely run git init again on the same project directory.
+* You can safely run git init again on the same project directory.
 It will not override an existing .git configuration.
 * By default, git init will initialize the Git configuration to the .git subdirectory path.
 The subdirectory path can be modified.
 Set the $GIT_DIR environment variable to a custom path and git init will initialize the Git configuration files there.
 Or pass the --separate-git-dir argument for the same result.
 * A common use case for a separate .git subdirectory is to keep your system configuration "dotfiles" (.bashrc, .vimrc, etc.) in the home directory while keeping the .git folder elsewhere.
 * You would create a bare repository to git push and git pull from, but never directly commit to it.
 Central repositories should always be created as bare repositories and developer local repos are non bare. *eg: **sssh \<user>@\<host> cd path/above/repo git init --bare my-project.git***